 We collect: This may include contact information, such as your name, email address, phone number, social media identifiers (if you contact us using a social media channel), and the content of your chats and other communications with Sonos Customer Care (including, in some cases, voice recording if you call Customer Care).
 In certain situations, it is useful for the Customer Care team to have a 'Diagnostic' of your Sonos system.
 This is essentially a technical system snapshot of all relevant information leading up to the incident and includes information such as the music service being used, volume level, Product configuration, WiFi signal and router information, error codes, device information (e.g. the operating system, and version of the Sonos app being used).
 Collecting the above described information is necessary to provide customer support.
 You will be informed in advance before we make a snapshot.
 We do not capture snapshots without telling you first.
 If you are a Beta tester, we take a daily diagnostic of your Sonos system automatically (per the terms of the Beta tester agreement).

 Why: We collect this information to give you the best and most efficient customer support possible.
 For instance, for customer inquiries and technical questions, we use contact information to respond to the customer in their preferred channel (phone, email, social).
 For technical problems, we use system diagnostic data to effectively troubleshoot the issue.
 For product returns and/or exchanges, we use contact information to ensure successful product receipt and/or delivery.
 Using these types of your data is necessary to fulfill the agreement we have with you.

 How We Use Personal Information

-Sonos uses the data we collect to provide you the Products and Services we offer, which includes using data to improve and personalize your experiences.
-We also use the data to communicate with you, for example, informing you about your account, new Products or Services available, security and other types of updates.
+Sonos uses the data we collect to provide you with the Sonos Products and Services we offer, which includes using data to improve and personalize your experiences.
+We also use the data to communicate with you, for example, informing you about your account, new Sonos Products or Services available, security and other types of updates.

 - Providing our Product Experience